CarbonLDP/sparqler/README.md

 ```

 Every method generates a different object with the corresponding methods available in that step.
-This means that if you store a query reference and modify it afterwards,
+This means that, if you store a query reference and modify it afterwards,
-printing the reference will not have the modification; but this also means
+printing the reference will not have the modification.
+However, this also means that
-you can generate different queries using a share base without mutating it:
+ you can generate different queries using a shared base without mutating it:

 ```javascript